MischaU8/yumyum/modelling/model-the-sgi-logo_ZZ_1_M-csck.md

 Uploaded: 2023-05-29

-yum yum Floyd here with a quick look at modeling the SGI logo and plasticity start with the default Cube make a perfect square in the top corner of the cube then extrude at the height of the
+yum yum Floyd here with a quick look at modeling the SGI logo in Plasticity start with the default Cube make a perfect square in the top corner of the cube then extrude at the height of the